 - They don’t hold the highest levels of financial literacy.
 But this can always be used as a way to foster client relationships – if you’re willing to spend some time teaching them.

-Baby boomers – not any different
+Baby boomers – not that much different when it comes to bias

 Boomers are in some ways the opposite of millennials.
 They’re more well-versed in investing rules and terminology.
 They’ve also experienced tremendous wealth accumulation, with many now cashing out on their long-term retirement plans.
 According to the BMO report, these long-term gains mean boomers have been able to ride out the “shocks” in the market and come out ahead, leading them to better appreciate the long game.